Does an Exchange Traded Fund make sense for your portfolio

 An exchange-traded fund (ETF) is an investment fund traded on the stock exchange, just as stocks are traded on the stock exchange.
-In fact, ETFs can be compared in many ways to a mutual fund that trades like a stock.
+ETFs can be compared in many ways to a mutual fund that trades like a stock.
 One of the many investment vehicles available, exchange-traded funds can track all types of indexes, industries, and market segments.
-For example, various ETFs exist to track the technological industry, bonds, the utility sector and the S&P 500.
+For example, various ETFs exist to track the technological sector, bonds, the utility sector and the S&P 500.

 The first exchange-traded fund was the Standard & Poor’s Deposit Receipt, or SPDR, which follows the S&P 500 and began trading on the American Stock Market in 1993.
 The original aim was for the ETF to act as an index fund, mirroring the performance index of a specific financial benchmark.
 Today, ETFs have expanded to track practically every type of equity, including industries and commodities as well as indexes.

 Exchange-traded funds are attractive to some investors because they combine the diversification of a mutual fund with the flexibility of a stock.
 Unlike most mutual funds, however, an ETF does not have its net asset value (NAV) calculated at the end of each trading day.
 Instead, throughout the day an ETF’s price changes, fluctuating with supply and demand on the open market.